Duane Benson: Business and political career

 Benson was a charter member of the Minnesota Sports Facilities Authority, created in 2012 to oversee construction of the state's new professional football stadium.
 He was the executive director of the Minnesota Business Partnership from 1994 to 2003.
 Benson owned and operated a cattle farm outside of Lanesboro, Minnesota.

 Benson served in the Minnesota Senate, as a Republican, from 1980 to 1994 and was the Senate Minority Leader for six years.

-Benson was founding co-director of the Minnesota Early Learning Foundation which brought together civic and business leaders to raise $20 million which was invested between 2006-2011 in support of finding approaches to ensure all Minnesota children enter kindergarten ready to learn.
+Benson was founding co-director of the Minnesota Early Learning Foundation which brought together civic and business leaders to raise $20 million which was invested between 2006 and 2011 in support of finding approaches to ensure all Minnesota children enter kindergarten ready to learn.
 The group went on to recommend the creation of Minnesota's Early Learning Scholarship program, which has helped tens of thousands of children in low-income families to access quality early care and education.